-All over America, developments are happening that tie together people, businesses, gathering and recreational spots, and appealing buildings.
+All over America, developments are being built that bring together people, businesses, gathering and recreational spots, and appealing spaces.
 The stellar architecture, open and green space for public use, and higher-end jobs and worksites envisioned for The HUB at La Plata make it a premier project for 21st-century living and beyond.

 The new road has already been designed and platted, and eventually the right-of-way will be turned over to the county.
 It has received permits from the Army Corps of Engineers and the Maryland Department of Environment (MDE).
 Both of these are very thorough, expensive and lengthy processes that dictate a range of requirements, including restoration, and identifying and alleviating environmental impacts.

 The HUB at La Plata team will also be providing details about how water and Wastewater Treatment Plant (WWTP) issues and concerns are going to be addressed.
 These points will be fleshed out with the town of La Plata in the annexation agreement.